aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Allow Spacing Between Cells

 MS Word does not add any additional space between the cells in a table by default.
 You can find this option in the table's properties in MS Word.
 You can get or set "Allow spacing between cells" option using Table.AllowCellSpacing property.
-Below code example demonstrates how to set space between cells.
+Below code example shows how to set space between cells.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-AllowCellSpacing.cpp" >}}